 There are several different types of materials that you will need.
 Please review the list carefully.

-Beyond the above elements, I've done what I can to minimize additonal costs to you.
+Beyond the above elements, I've done what I can to minimize additional costs to you.
 You should not need to purchase any other items or materials for the course.
 If you are asked to, please reach out to me before you do so to get clarification.

 The overarching goals for this course are to provide students with opportunities and experiences with statistical software so that they may develop their programming skills, capabilities to use software in data analysis, and productive ways of thinking for data analysis and problem solving.